mkronenfeld/WP-Image-Color-Extract/README.txt

 == Installation ==

-=== From within WordPress ===

 1. Visit 'Plugins > Add New'
-2. Search for 'WP Image Color Palette'
+1. Search for 'WP Image Color Palette'
-3. Activate WP Image Color Palette from your Plugins page.
+1. Activate WP Image Color Palette from your Plugins page.
-Go to “after activation” below.
+1. Go to “after activation” below.

 === Manually ===

 1. Upload the `wp-image-color-palette` to the `/wp-content/plugins/` directory
-2. Activate the WP Image Color Palette plugin through the 'Plugins' menu in WordPress
+1. Activate the WP Image Color Palette plugin through the 'Plugins' menu in WordPress
-3. Go to "after activation" below.
+1. Go to "after activation" below.

 === After activation ===

 1. Visit the 'Image Color Palette' page in your 'Tools' menu.
-2. Check the Debug information.
+1. Check the Debug information.
 If everything looks good, you are ready to off.

 == Frequently Asked Questions ==

-= Where can I find the colors in my post? =
+= How can I get the colors from my post? =

-Short: In the custom fields area.

-WordPress has the ability to allow post authors to assign custom fields to a post.
-This extra information is known as meta-data.
-You will find your image swatches right there.

-If you don't see the custom fields widget at all you have to enable it for that particular post or page.
-Go to the "Screen Options" button at the top of your page and check the Custom Fields box.
+Short: `wpip_get_post_thumbnail_colors`

+You can find your image swatches in the post meta.
+There are two global php functions to get these values:

+1. `wpip_get_post_thumbnail_color` gets the main rgb color from a post.
+1. `wpip_get_post_thumbnail_colors` gets the main rgb colors from a post.

+Advanced users may also like the following functions to extract the colors from any image the want in WordPress.

+1. `wpip_get_image_color` gets the main color from an image.
+1. `wpip_get_image_colors` gets the image color palette.

 = Why are there no colors in my post? =